Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/11-Working-with-AVFoundation-Editing-Video-Audio/Readme.md

 Imagine using video editing software like Adobe After Effects or Quicktime's video editor.

-AVMutableCompositionTrack represent an (audio/video) asset to be edited.
+AVMutableCompositionTrack represents an (audio/video) asset to be edited.

 **Note**

-You will have to add both audio and video tracks for each asset inserted into the composition, inserting and video track does not automatically insert the audio associated with it!
+You will have to add both audio and video tracks for each asset inserted into the composition, inserting a video track does not automatically insert the audio associated with it!

 ## Creating a composition